All Episodes

 He will have power as though he's in the White House, but he will be all over the world.

-And he's just a former president without a future that involves the presidency or his wife having a few.
+That involves the presidency or his wife having a future.

-So uh it's look, it's just a theory.
+So look, it's just a theory.

 It's just a theory to explain all this.

-Another theory is he doesn't want to go to the white, has no desire for any of this.
+Another theory is he doesn't want to go to the White, has no desire for any of this.

 He's happy catting around right now.